radixdlt/radixdlt-scrypto/radix-engine/book/src/native/auth/system_module.md

-# Access Control System Module
+# Auth System Module

-The Access Control System Module operates on every invocation:
+The Auth System Module operates on every invocation:
 1. Creates a new AuthZone
 2. Resolve the Permission required to access the method/function invocation
 3. Verifies that the Global Caller AuthZone has sufficient proofs to pass the AccessRule